zulip/zulip-gci/tasks/user-guides.md

 templates/zerver/help/feature.md in Markdown, reload your browser on `http://<hostname>:9991/help/feature`, where `<hostname>` is either `localhost` or the hostname of your VM.

+* If there are visual elements that you'd like to be able to express in your user guide, but aren't sure how to, bring it up in the `GCI tasks` stream!
+Our user guide rendering software is very new, and your feedback will help improve the documentation for the user guide system, and additionally, it should be possible to add features to the user guide system as needed.
+If there's interest, we can create GCI tasks for adding some of those features!

 * You can check out the other guides in `templates/zerver/help/` or at https://get.slack.help/hc/en-us/categories/200111606-Using-Slack for